jeremenichelli/personal-site/posts/2016-06-23-building-component-based-app-vue.md

 ---
 title: Building a component based app with Vue
-excerpt: Developers have been trying to find a solution to architecture on complex web applications.
-The most recent answer to that are components, divide an interface in smaller and autonomous blocks to conquer maintainability and scalability.
+excerpt: The most recent answer to build and scale complex web applications are components, divide an interface in smaller and autonomous blocks to conquer maintainability and scalability.
+I'm going to explore how developing a component-based app with Vue looks like and the current state of its ecosystem.
 ---

+_This writing belongs to a serie of articles about using components with Vue, [React][react-article], [Polymer][polymer-article] and [Angular 2][angular-article]._

 In this case I will go through my thoughts and feelings on developing a web application using [Vue][vue], a young library that has gained a lot popularity in the recent time.

-_This writing belongs to a serie of articles about using components with Vue, [React][react-article], [Polymer][polymer-article] and [Angular 2][angular-article]._

 ## Introduction to Vue